This information was created to assist veterinarians to better understand

 Sales Tax Rates - Combined State and Local Sales Tax

-The state retail sales tax rate is 6.5% and local rates vary from 0.5% to 3%, for a combined rate of 7.0% to 9.5% in some areas.
+The combined retail sales tax rate is comprised of a state portion (6.5 percent) and a local portion (varies by location).
 Retail sales tax is based on the "selling price" of an item, which includes delivery charges and any other costs whatsoever paid or accrued.
 An updated list of all local rates is mailed each quarter with the excise tax return.

 Which Rate To Charge?

 The location of sale determines the applicable local sales tax rate.
 In the case of goods delivered to a client, the place where delivery occurs determines the location of the sale.
 Therefore, veterinarians should collect sales tax at the rate for their business location when the items are picked up by the customer.
 When items are delivered to the customer, the sales tax is collected based on the rate where the buyer receives or takes possession of the merchandise.